younglaker/octjs/README.md

 - `.son()` Get the first level of child nodes.
 - `String.lengthdb()` Count the double bytes words.
 - `.width()` Get or set width.

+## To do

+- Function animation
+- Function document.ready
+- Homepage and documentes
+- Funtion children
+- Function parents